-When an infant falls face down into water, there is typically no thrashing or struggle.
+When an infant falls face down into the water, there is typically no thrashing or struggle.
 If the infant is not found, he or she will stop breathing within a few minutes.
-Infants can exhibit a “diving reflex” which involves initial breath holding, but its protective effects on the heart and brain do not last longer than a few minutes.
+Infants can exhibit a “diving reflex,” which involves initial breath holding, but its protective effects on the heart and brain do not last longer than a few minutes.

 Where do most children drown?
 How common is this?

 Bathtubs and buckets are the most common locations for an infant to drown, but pools, hot tubs, etc pose the most risk for toddlers.
-The highest risk age is for one to three year olds.
+The highest risk age is for one to three-year-olds.
 Pools and open bodies of water are common drowning locations for children with autism, ADHD, and other neurodivergent conditions.
 Children who have been diagnosed with a seizure disorder have an up to 10 times higher risk of drowning in a bathtub or pool.

 What is safer for toddlers, a pool or the beach?

 Both locations pose the same level of risk for drowning.
 Toddlers are known for unexpectedly getting away from parents and other adults.
-A fall into a pool or running toward the ocean’s waves both are potentially dangerous.
+A fall into a pool or running toward the ocean’s waves are both potentially dangerous.